Here is a list of options (updated January 9th, 2023) to go from Seatac Airport to Seattle and back.

 1. Ride the Light Rail

 If you don’t mind wheeling your luggage, this is the best and cheapest way to go.
 The light station rail is about a 10-15 minute walk from the airport terminal with the final stop at Westlake Center in downtown Seattle.
-The trip will take between 35-40 minutes and will cost 3.00 per person for downtown stops.
+The trip will take between 35-40 minutes and one-way adult fares range between $3.25 and $5.75, depending on how far you travel.
 Once you arrive at your station, you’ll have to take an escalator or elevator to exit the station to go to your hotel

 You’ll find all the information you need for getting to Seattle from Seatac Airport on the Link Light Rail at the Sound Transit website.